What Planets Are Visible Tonight? July 2026 Sky Guide

 Even more striking are planetary alignments, which happen when three or more planets cluster together in the same part of the sky.
 Alignments offer a great opportunity to see several planets at once.

-Learn more: Planetary Alignment in June 2026: Mercury, Venus, and Jupiter After Sunset
+Learn more: Planetary Alignment in August 2026

 To find planets, look along the Sun’s path